sigridp/php-project/README.md

 # php-school-project
-my final school-project with php-laravel.
+my final school-project with php and laravel.